jeroentvb/wind-scrape/README.md

 This package scrapes websites.
 Web scraping is a grey area and may not be allowed by the website.
 Use with caution and for *personal* use only!

+## Windows/Linux
+I personally want to use this package on windows using the linux subshell.
+However, I'm having a difficult time getting the windguru and windy scrapers to work because they those sites generate dynamic content.
+A headless browser is needed to scrape dynamic content but [nightmare](https://github.com/segmentio/nightmare) and [puppeteer](https://github.com/GoogleChrome/puppeteer) don't work out of the box.
+The package does work fine and out of the box on MacOs.

 ### Note
 If you are going to use this package in a project I highly recommend implementing writing the scraped data to a file, and using this file if a website has been scraped within a certain amount of time.
 This avoids spamming a website with unnecessary requests.